MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/nslookup.md

 ---
 title: nslookup
-description: Reference topic for the nslookup command, which displays information that you can use to diagnose Domain Name System (DNS) infrastructure. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the nslookup command, which displays information that you can use to diagnose Domain Name System (DNS) infrastructure. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article